NSC TV Chapecó: Digital television

 The station started its digital transmissions on December 24, 2013, on an experimental basis, through channel 33 UHF.
 At that time, programming from RBS TV Florianópolis was shown, without local insertions.
 The official launch ceremony of the digital signal took place on February 13, 2014, during Jornal do Almoço, shown especially in high definition, and was attended by the general director of Grupo RBS in Santa Catarina, Mário Neves, in addition to authorities as secretaries of the municipality of Chapecó and of the mayor of Concórdia, João Girardi.
 Its local programming only started to be definitively produced in high definition on February 7, 2022.

 Transition to digital signal

 The station turned off its analog signal, over VHF channel 12, on August 16, 2021.
-The station's digital signal remains on its pre-transition UHF channel 33, using PSIP to display NSC TV Chapecó's virtual channel as 12 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 33, using virtual channel 12.

 Programming

 Currently, the station produces Jornal do Almoço, presented entirely from Chapecó by Letícia Ferrari for its entire coverage area.
 The rest of the programming is made up of programs generated by NSC TV Florianópolis and Globo's national programs.
 The local coordination of journalism is by Gilmar Fochessato, who is also responsible for NSC TV Centro-Oeste.